bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

    A trailing-side planetary flyby.
 Notice that the spacecraft crosses behind the planet along the planet's direction of motion.
    :::

-The angle $\delta$, given by Eq. {eq}`eq:hyperbolic-turn-angle`, is the turn angle.
+The angle $\delta$, given by @eq:hyperbolic-turn-angle, is the turn angle.
 Note that $\delta$ is positive counterclockwise, so it is negative for the trailing-side flyby.

 ### Arrival Heliocentric Velocity